 Why Shield AI: The Intersection Between Gaming and AI

-A conversation with Alex Rozgo, Dynamical Systems Engineer.
+A conversation with Alex Rozgo, a Dynamical Systems Engineer at Shield AI

 You have devoted more than two decades to developing games on the cutting edge of technology.
 What attracted you about the hard problems which Shield AI is tackling?